Lyotoc/ikuuu-autocheckin/README.en.md

 | `DISCORD_WEBHOOK` | no | Discord |

 ## Variables
+> Note: All variables below have built‑in defaults in the workflow.
+You can run without setting them; configure Actions Variables only if you need to override.
 | name | default | note |
 | - | - | - |
 | `RUN_TZ` | Asia/Shanghai | timezone |